XavierAgostini/Paycom-Extension/README.md

 ###Features:

 1. Autologin to paycom
+2. Login details are encrypted, you can change the salt message in login-form.js and timeClock.js
 2. On paycom webclock page new clock added in to show time worked that day and time to next 15 minute interval

 ###Future Updates: